Editor-in-Chief: Kexin Bao Associate Editor-in-Chief (The names based on surname alphabetical order):

 The fourth session of the Editor-in-Chief, Associate Editor-in-Chief and Editorial Board of Sciences of Traditional Chinese Medicine

 Under preparing and organizing, inquiry and participation of scholars are welcome

 Members of Editorial Committee of Science of Traditional Chinese Medicine wanted.
 If you are interested please click here to open file.
 Once file is opened, save as word document to fill out the form and email to email@example.com

-JOURNAL OF SCIENCES OF TRADITIONAL CHINESE MEDICINE GENERAL EDITION IN ENGLISH
+JOURNAL OF SCIENCES OF TRADITIONAL CHINESE MEDICINE PROFESSIONAL EDITION IN ENGLISH

 The Sciences of Traditional Chinese Medicine Notice Soliciting Contributions